Dracowasfound/LightBringer/README.md

 In order to use the autoclicker, Open "Releases", After releases is opened press "Source Code", Extract and open launch.bat and the it should start working!

+## Notice
+The autoclicker is now made in C#, Not python.